 You can end up being pushed out of the group, or the group may end up splitting, with resentments coming from both sides of it.

 You have to control yourself to the point that you can be around the negative and hateful person and still enjoy yourself.
 It seems like a complete oxymoron, and it is certainly a challenge, but sometimes, the best thing to do is to go along to get along.

 Seek out closer friendships within the group with the people who care about you and do like you.
-When you need someone to talk to, go to the people you can trust, and remind yourself that if the person you’re speaking to didn’t care about you, then they wouldn’t listen to you.
+When you need someone to talk to, go to the people you can trust, and remind yourself that if the person you’re speaking to doesn’t care about you, then they will not listen to you.

 You are cared about, and people feel connected to you outside of your haters.
 Get out of your head and continue with the friendships that mean the most to you.

 It hurts when someone decides they don’t like you because of their preconceived notions.
 It hurts even more, when there’s no real reason for it aside from a snap judgment.
 It’s important to realize in these situations that no one has to like you, they don’t owe you anything, and you don’t owe them anything.